Now open: Tono in Maplewood serves pizza and real-deal Philly cheesesteaks

 In 2014, he brought his best friend Shaz Khan on a cheesesteak tour of Philly, sampling the famed Pat’s and Geno’s, till he could pinpoint what he loved in the sandwich and recreate his own.

-Those cheesesteaks made the leap to Maplewood, but the pizza operation is a departure from the Andrea style.
+Those cheesesteaks made the leap to Maplewood, but the pizza operation is a departure from the traditional East Coast style found at Andrea's.
 They sourced a high-tech pizza oven that auto rotates, ensuring each made-to-order pie comes out perfectly.

 “By the slice isn’t really attuned for a suburban community,” Khan said as he explained the choice to scale down Andrea Pizza’s giant New York-style pies.

-They’re calling the Tono pizza Sicilian, though it’s not the square-cut, deep-dish that usually gets that name.
-Instead, it’s a springier Neapolitan-style pizza made from a recipe passed down from Gambino’s Sicilian ancestors.
+Tono pies are not the square-cut, deep-dish that usually get the Sicilian name.
+Instead, they are springier, reminiscent of a Neapolitan style but made from recipes passed down by Gambino’s Sicilian ancestors.

 But it’s clear those cheesesteaks are Gambino’s pride.
 He even sources the rolls from Philadelphia bakery Amoroso’s.
 “I’ve seen cheesesteaks in the skyway on hot dog rolls,” he said, laughing.
 “Bread — that’s 90 % of the cheesesteak.”